If you or a loved one are struggling, we can help! Call us today at (855) 722-6926

 As helpful as this medication is for some, it also comes with some risks.
 Some negative side effects of Adderall include headache, nervousness, insomnia, constipation, diarrhea, and irritability.

-Because Adderall stimulates the release of dopamine, it’s also addictive.
-Stimulant abuse is becoming more common nowadays among young adults and professionals as they use them to enhance their performance at school or work.
+Additionally, because Adderall stimulates the release of dopamine, it’s also addictive.
+Stimulant abuse is becoming more common nowadays among young adults and professionals as they use it to enhance their performance at school or work.

 However, using someone else’s medication or taking it in an unrecommended way constitutes drug abuse.
-In the end, long-term Adderall abuse can lead to an addiction that may require the help of professional drug addiction treatment to recover from.
+In the end, long-term Adderall abuse can lead to addiction.
+Individuals exhibiting signs of Adderall dependence should seek out the care of a physician or addiction specialist to facilitate recovery.

-In fact, one review on amphetamine and weight loss that analyzed data from 41 studies (including a total of 48,161 individuals with ADHD) found that about 70% of adults and 40% of children with ADHD were obese.1 In these cases, Adderall can possibly help with weight regulation, but this depends on the individual.
+Additionally, one review on amphetamine and weight loss that analyzed data from 41 studies (including a total of 48,161 individuals with ADHD) found that about 70% of adults and 40% of children with ADHD were obese.1 In these cases, Adderall can help with weight regulation, but this depends on the individual.

 Adderall Abuse